Last time on Supervised Learning’s Got Talent, K-Nearest Neighbor wowed the crowd with its neighborhood watch skills.

 ✅ Advantages & Disadvantages

-Its handles large datasets like champ, and it totally crushes it at things like spam detection.
+It handles large datasets like champ, and it totally crushes it at things like spam detection.
 The verdict is in: the judges are officially impressed.
 There’s no overfitting drama, and it’s not too sensitive to irrelevant features.

-However its not without it’s drawbacks!
+However its not without its drawbacks!

 Like it says in the name, it can be a bit…well, too naive.